Sisters Who Make Waves: Episode 9 ()

-Episode 10 (August 14, 2020)
+Episode 10 ()

-The fifth round of performance saw a change in format as the show welcomed back a 7-member revival group.
-The 7 members were picked from a list of sisters who were eliminated in previous rounds, based on netizens vote, they are A Duo, Meng Jia, Shen Mengchen, Wu Xin, Jin Sha, Zhu Jingxi and Wang Zhi.
+The fifth round of performance saw a change in format as the show welcomed back a 7–member revival group.
+The 7 members were picked from a list of sisters who were eliminated in previous rounds, based on netizens vote, they are:

+A Duo (Leader), Meng Jia, Shen Mengchen, Wu Xin, Jin Sha, Zhu Jingxi, and Wang Zhi.

 This round of performance was divided into two sections.
 First is an individual battle performance, the show producers provided a list of seven different songs and each member of each group must perform one of them.
 Li Si Dan Ni and Ning Jing's groups are considered to be Championship Candidate Groups and they will battle against the revival group.
-In this round, the sisters from the revival group have the privilege to pick who they'd like to challenge from the Championship Candidate Groups.
-If the revival group wins this battle, they are entitled to a revival spot, which also means one other sister still in the main competition will be eliminated.
+In this round, Two teams will take turns for the next song (except order 7), and the sisters from the revival group have the privilege to pick who they'd like to challenge from the Championship Candidate Groups.
+If the revival group wins this battle on total group votes, they are entitled to a revival spot.
+Otherwise, they would indicate failure of revival this round, which means only one sister from revival group who had the most votes in individual battle still have chance to revive if the revival team indicate failure of revival for the whole performance.

-The second section is the group performance similar to previous rounds.
-If the revival group finishes first place, they will be entitled to receive two revival spots, finishing second will give them one revival spot, while finishing last would indicate failure of revival.
+The revival group gets one revival spot for their wonderful performance in individual battles.